TabrisHaby/LSTM_Stock_prediction/README.md

 This project is a demo to predict stock price in the next 5 days using LSTM model.

 ## Project Goal
-- Predict the stock price of the next 5 days.
+1. Predict the stock price based on 3 days window.
-- The dataset used is the stock price of the S&P 500 companies.
+2. The dataset used is the stock price of the S&P 500 companies(msft).
-- The prediction accuracy is 90%.
+3. The prediction accuracy is 90%.
-- The project is run on a local machine.
+4. The project can be run on a local machine.

 ## Project Outline
-- Data preprocessing
+1. Data preprocessing
-- Model training
+2. Model training
-- Model evaluation
+3. Model evaluation
-- Model prediction
+4. Model prediction
-- Model deployment
+5. Model deployment
-- Model monitoring
-- Model optimization

 ## Project Details
-- The dataset used is the stock price of the MicroSoft.
+1. The dataset used is the stock price of the MicroSoft.
-- The model used is LSTM.
+2. The model used is LSTM.
-- The prediction accuracy is 90%.
+3. The prediction accuracy is 86%.
-- The project is implemented using Python and PyTorch.
+4. The project is implemented using Python and PyTorch.

 ## File Structure
-- data: data source
+1. data: data source
-- model: model file
+2. model: model file
-- utils: utility functions
-- main.py: main function
+3. main.py: main function

 ## Accuracy
 - This prediction may not as accuracy as real-time stock price since: